WGGN-TV

 WGGN-TV (channel 52) is a religious independent television station licensed to Sandusky, Ohio, United States, serving the Cleveland and Toledo television markets.
 It is owned by Christian Broadcasting Ministries alongside two religious radio stations: Castalia-licensed WGGN (97.7 FM) and Willard-based WLRD (96.9 FM).
 The three stations share studios in Castalia; WGGN-TV's transmitter is located in New London.

 Operating on a commercial license, the station presently broadcasts religious programming from local churches and national ministries.

 History

 The station was founded in 1980 and first signed on the air on December 5, 1982, as an affiliate of the Trinity Broadcasting Network.
+At launch time, the station operated from 4:30 to 11 p.m. and was rejected by some cable companies in the region, such as Fremont Cablevision, due to its limited airtime.
 As time went on, the station lost its TBN affiliation, but maintained a Christian based religious format.

 Technical information

 Subchannels

 The station's signal is multiplexed: